demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-session-metadata

 ***
-Get the metadata of one or multiple sessions
+Get the metadata of one or multiple sessions.

 #### Base Command